 Encarta® 98 Desk Encyclopedia © 1996-97 Microsoft Corporation.

-Synge, John Millerton (1871-1909), was an Irish playwright, poet, prose writer, and collector of folklore.
+Synge, John Millerton (1871-1909) - pronounced like "sing" - was an Irish playwright, poet, prose writer, and collector of folklore.
 Synge was born in Rathfarnham, County Dublin.
 His parents were part of the Protestant middle and upper class, and during his childhood he was passionately interested in ornithology.
 His earliest poems are somewhat Wordsworthian in tone: his first 'literary composition' was a nature diary he made as a child.
 Synge was educated privately at schools in Dublin and Bray, and later studied piano, flute, violin, music theory and counterpoint at the Royal Irish Academy of Music.
 Synge entered Trinity College, Dublin in 1889, where he graduated with a BA in 1892.
 While at college, he studied Irish and Hebrew, as well as continuing music studies.
 He joined the Dublin Naturalists' Field Club and read Charles Darwin.
 This led him to read Christian counterarguments against Darwin, which he found pathetic.
 He rejected religion: "Soon after I had relinquished the kingdom of God I began to take up a real interest in the kingdom of Ireland.
 My politics went round ... to a temperate Nationalism."
 He traveled to Europe to study and perform music, but changed his mind and decided to focus on literature, moving to Paris in 1894 to enroll at the Sorbonne.
 In 1896 he met William Butler Yeats who encouraged him to return to Ireland and involve himself in the theater.
 He later with joined with Yeats and others to form the Irish National Theatre Society, which later would establish the Abbey Theatre.
 In 1897 Synge suffered his first attack of Hodgkin's disease, a form of cancer at the time untreatable, from which he would eventually die.

 Decidedly more a dramatist than a poet, Synge produced a series of successful plays for the Abbey Theatre, including The Shadow of the Glen, Riders to the Sea, The Well of the Saints, and the masterpiece for which he is best known, The Playboy of the Western World.
 All his plays were heavily attacked by Irish protectors of public and private morals, and Playboy caused riots in the street during its opening run at the Abbey Theatre.
 His poems were not published until the year of his death, then as "Poems and Translations."
 Synge died at age 38 in a nursing home in Dublin.